VelozUy/veloz/docs/PRD.md

 - Photos and videos appear side by side in a single responsive grid.
 - Media supports multiple aspect ratios: 1:1, 16:9, and 9:16.
-- Videos display as preview thumbnails with play icon overlay.
+- Videos display as clean thumbnails without play button overlays.
-- All media cards have hover effects and modal/lightbox on click.
+- All media cards have hover effects and custom lightbox on click.

 ### 3.5. **Enhanced Project & Crew Features** 🆕